kedulu/rank/README.md

 | pear      | krb                     |
 | raspberry | krc                     |

+Now, you can add any element anywhere.

-then, to get your sorted list you could perform this query in your database:
+Then, to get your sorted list you could perform this query in your database:

 ```sql
 SELECT * FROM "_" ORDER BY "rank";